Entanglement is indispensable for masking arbitrary set of quantum states: conclusion

 Masking of quantum information is a phenomenon by which information contained in a set of states is distributed in the correlation between the states and auxiliary states.
 The no-masking theorem restricts the masking of arbitrary qudit states in a bipartite scenario.
 It is always possible to mask a set of states situated on a circle of the Bloch sphere sliced by a plane with a unique masker.
 In this work, we considered two scenarios: One, masking a set consisting of two mixed states formed by the linear combination of two single-qubit pure commuting states, and another, masking of a set consisting of two mixed states, but they are classical mixtures of two single-qubit pure non-commuting states.
 The aim was to find the role of entanglement in the masking of the states in both cases.
 Thus, we mainly addressed the following question in the paper: ``Is masking of mixed states possible if the masked states are separable?".

-Our results have given a negative answer to this question: Entanglement is a fundamental requisite for the masking of mixed states, irrespective of whether they are commuting or not.
+Entanglement is a fundamental requisite for the masking of mixed states, irrespective of whether they are commuting or not.
 In both scenarios, we found that the mixed state lying at the middle of the line joining the pure masked states is the only separable state in the set of masked states, while all else are entangled, for any masker.
-As masking is defined for a set consisting of at least two states, we can conclude that entanglement is necessary, and sufficient, for masking the information of an arbitrary set of states.
+As masking is defined for a set consisting of at least two states, we can conclude that entanglement is necessary for masking the information of an arbitrary set of states.